DrFKNoble/c-_programming_tutorials/lecture_01/README.md

 # Lecture 1: Writing Your First Program

-## What You'll Learn in This Lecture:
+## What You'll Learn in this Lecture:

 1. How and why C++ was invented
 2. How to find a C++ compiler